-Sebastian Coulon Bauer is an Associate in the International Arbitration practice of Schellenberg Wittmer (Zurich), where he has been living for the past two years.
+Sebastian Coulon Bauer is a Senior Associate in the International Arbitration practice of Schellenberg Wittmer (Zurich), where he has been living for the past four years.
 His main areas of practice are international commercial and investment arbitration.
 He has acted as counsel in complex international disputes related to both private and public international law, including arbitrations administered by ICSID, DIS, ICC, and CAM Santiago.
 He has also represented parties in commercial litigation and arbitrations in Chile.

 Sebastian obtained his J.D. from the University of Chile and his LLMs from the University of Heidelberg and the Graduate Institute of International and Development Studies (MIDS).